zaranasavani/MyLearning/README.md

 Basic Processing apply on images.
 Image imported from skimage library.
 Implementation of horizontal and vertical edge detection.

 ## 2) Image Processing

+Use of OpenCV library for image uploading and preprocessing.